Table of Contents

 4. Culture management

 Understanding how to create, enhance, and sustain a culture aligned with the business mission and objectives is crucial to the HR agenda.
-Knowing how to define it for each business, assess it, and integrate practices, policies, programs, policies, and platforms to support it is elemental to HR success.
+Knowing how to define it for each business, assess it, and integrate practices, policies, programs, and platforms to support it is essential to HR success.
 Skills related to this include communication, leadership behaviors, emotional intelligence, ethics, and change management.
 Expertise in employee listening practices and platforms, creating vision, mission, and values statements, embedding values in employee performance and succession standards, goal-setting processes that support the culture and aspirations, establishing and supporting well-being practices and programs, and coaching managers and leaders are all skills that support these.
 Integrating fairness and equity in employee treatment and resource access across talent practices is essential.

 5. Technology transformation

 Understanding HR and business technologies and how to design and upgrade them for improved user experience are critical skills as digital transformations become increasingly common.
-The growing adoption of AI and machine learning-based technologies is changing workflows, job duties, and related skill requirements and adding pressure on employees to adapt accordingly.
+The growing adoption of AI and machine learning-based technologies is changing workflows, job duties, and related skill requirements, and adding pressure on employees to adapt accordingly.
 Technical expertise or knowledge, employee privacy protections, design thinking, change management, collaboration, and team leadership are helpful for today’s HR professionals across business partner, COE, and HR Shared Services roles.

 6. Analytics and data-driven decision-making